ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Method

-where $P( \boldsymbol{V}_{i,j} \mid \boldsymbol{\pi}_{i,j}, \boldsymbol{\lambda}_{i,j} )$ is defined by the ZIP distribution in Eq.~\eqref{eqn:zip_pmf}, and $\boldsymbol{\lambda}$ and $\boldsymbol{\pi}$ are given by \eqref{eqn:lambda_map} and \eqref{eqn:pi_map}, respectively.
 It is important to note that we do not supervise the $\boldsymbol{\pi}$ and $\boldsymbol{\lambda}$ branches separately.
-Since structural and sampling zeros are not explicitly annotated in the ground-truth, we treat them as latent factors and optimize both branches jointly via the ZIP negative log-likelihood loss Eq.~\eqref{eqn:nll_loss}.
+Since structural and sampling zeros are not explicitly annotated in the ground-truth, we treat them as latent factors and optimize both branches jointly via the ZIP negative log-likelihood loss in Eq.~\eqref{eqn:nll_loss}.
 This formulation allows the model to implicitly learn to disentangle the two types of zeros based on the statistical patterns in the data, without requiring additional annotations.

-We use the expectation map $\boldsymbol{Y}^* = \mathbb{E}[\boldsymbol{V} | \boldsymbol{\pi}, \boldsymbol{\lambda}]$ as the predicted density map, given by
+We use the expectation map $\boldsymbol{Y}^* = \mathbb{E}[\boldsymbol{Y} | \boldsymbol{\pi}, \boldsymbol{\lambda}]$ as the predicted density map, given by